ATaylor66/wpseo-woocommerce/README.md

 	* Change the minimum content length requirements to 200, instead of the WP SEO default of 300.
 	* Add a length test for the products short description.
 	* Make sure the content analysis tests use the product images as well.
+	* If a product category has a description, use it for the OpenGraph description.

 1.0.1
 -----